abicastre/AnvorguesaCustomers-NFTCollectionExample/README.md

 # Basic Proyect of an NFT collection

 This project bases on a ERC-721 collection, that you could mint directly from the smartcontract.
+It was the simulation of Custumers  variety to a Burger Store.
  Also you can see on OpenSea in the links below.
 Try running some of the following tasks:

 npx hardhat test